CFDHubUserGuide/UserGuide/AcessToTheCluster.rst

 .. dovrebbe essere capitolo 3.5.2:
 __________________________________
-Access with VNC remote desktop (MAC OS)
+Access with VNC remote desktop (Mac OS)
 __________________________________

 This method enables the user to access the cluster with a VNC-based remote desktop window.